mogenius/docs/mogenius/docs/getting-started/quickstart.md

 ## 3. Manage and add stages

 In your cloudspace dashboard you'll notice that a production stage has been automatically created.
 You can add additional stages, such as a development stage.
-For more information about stages, refer to [Stages & services](./../mogenius-platform/stages-and-services.md).

 **What's next?**
 -ou can now start coding!
 Check out the repository that you have connected to mogenius.
 With `git push` your new code will automatically be built in your cloudspace.
 Read more about the [CI/CD pipeline](../development/cicd-pipeline.md).